 Configuration

 This guide helps administrators and consultants understand, set up, and troubleshoot NetSuite Field Service Management (FSM).
-It covers the product’s architecture, configuration file structure, search syntax, configuration preview, and best practices for safe, manageable customizations.
+It covers the product’s architecture, configuration file structure, search syntax, configuration preview, and best practices for safe, and manageable customizations.

 Field Service Management (FSM) uses a layered architecture to balance strong core features with flexible, customer-specific setup.
-Understanding how these layers work and how configuration fits together is key for a smooth rollout and ongoing management.
+Understanding how these layers work and how configuration fits together is key for a smooth roll-out and ongoing management.

 The Two Levels of Field Service Management